What is Intervention for Addiction?

 Watching someone you love battle a drug or alcohol addiction can be excruciating.
 When your pleas for them to get help are ignored or they deny there is a problem, your family may decide it’s time for an intervention for addiction.
 You plan, you get everyone there and your goal is for your loved one to willingly enter a treatment program.
 But it doesn’t go as planned.
 So, what’s next?
 What do you do when an intervention doesn’t work?

 It’s challenging to help a loved one struggling with any type of addiction.
 Sometimes a direct, heart-to-heart conversation can start the road to recovery.
 But when it comes to addiction, the person with the problem often struggles to see it and acknowledge it.
 A more focused approach is often needed.
 You may need to join forces with others and take action through a formal intervention for addiction.
-If you’re considering planning an intervention for your loved one’s addiction, here’s what you should know.
+If you’re considering planning an intervention for addiction, here’s what you should know.

 What is an Intervention for Addiction?

 THE ACT OF INTERFERING WITH THE OUTCOME OR COURSE ESPECIALLY OF A CONDITION OR PROCESS (AS TO PREVENT HARM OR IMPROVE FUNCTIONING).

 An intervention for addiction is a formal or informal meeting of friends, family, and/or professionals in hopes of inspiring behavior change.
 In cases of drug addiction, loved ones will meet with the individual, with or without professional assistance.

 They will discuss the reality of the situation and how the addictive behavior is affecting their lives, and encourage the person to seek help for their addiction.
 An intervention is a combination of education and support with the goal of providing the addict with a structured opportunity to create positive change.